 Technical specifications of a reflex camera

-So that you do not get confused with so many new names and acronyms that you may not know, I have prepared this summary with the most important specifications that you should know and take into account when buying a SLR camera.
+You do not get confused with so many new names and acronyms that you may not know.
+I have prepared this summary with the most important specifications that you should know and consider when buying an SLR camera.

-First of all remember that the photos will be taken by you, not the camera, so I recommend you take a tour of the photography tutorials collected to learn about composition, light, focus, express ideas with photos, etc.
+First of all, remember that you will take the photos, not the camera, so I recommend you take a tour of the photography tutorials collected to learn about composition, light, focus, express ideas with photos, etc.

-- The megapixel refer to the maximum resolution that has the sensor that mounts the camera.
+- Megapixel.
+Refers to the maximum resolution that has the sensor that mounts the camera.
 Megapixels measure the number of dots in a photo.
-Do not get obsessed with this number, having 50 megapixels at first will only help you print a photo and hang it from the Empire State Building, now the important thing is the sensor and the lens.
-A bright lens, with low f-numbers like f / 2.8 will allow you to take photos in difficult light conditions without losing quality.
+Do not get obsessed with this number; having 50 megapixels at first will only help you print an image and hang it from the Empire State Building.
+Now the important thing is the sensor and the lens.
+A bright lens with low f-numbers like f / 2.8 will allow you to take photos in difficult light conditions without losing quality.

 - Burst shooting.
-They are usually specified as fps (frames per second), this characteristic is important when taking action, sports, wildlife photography, etc. The more photographs our camera shoots in a second, the more chances we have of taking home a good photo, since the action usually lasts very little time.
+They are usually specified as fps (frames per second); this characteristic is essential when taking action, sports, wildlife photography, etc. The more photographs our camera shoots in a second, the more chances we have of taking home a good photo since the action usually lasts very little time.

 - Diaphragm.
 Have you noticed numbers of this style f / 2.8, f / 3.5, f / 5.6, etc?
 These numbers refer to the maximum lens aperture that the camera includes.
 The lower the number, the brighter the target.
-If in some camera you find two f numbers together, for example f / 3.5 and f / 5.6, it means that the lens has a different aperture depending on the zoom you do on it.
+If you find two f numbers together in some cameras, for example, f / 3.5 and f / 5.6, it means that the lens has a different aperture depending on the zoom you do on it.

 - The mm.
-The lower this number, for example 28mm or 55mm, the more field of view that lens will capture.
-If instead it is a high number such as 105mm or 200mm, we will have less field of view and the lens will capture much more distant objects.
-It is important that you choose your objective well according to the type of photography you want to take.
+For example, the lower this number, 28mm or 55mm, the more field of view that lens will capture.
+If, instead, it is a high number, such as 105mm or 200mm, we will have less field of view, and the lens will capture much more distant objects.
+You must choose your objective well according to the type of photography you want to take.

 What the abbreviations of digital SLR cameras mean

-If you are thinking of taking the step and getting started in the world of photography or want to change cameras, I am going to explain point by point what you should know about how to choose a SLR camera wisely.
+If you are thinking of taking the step and getting started in photography or want to change cameras, I will explain what you should know about how to choose an SLR camera wisely.

-When you go into an online photography or physical store and see the great repertoire of models out there, going crazy is easy and making a bad purchase too.
+When you go into online photography or physical store and see the incredible repertoire of models out there, going crazy is easy and making a wrong purchase.
 So I think it is essential to understand the acronym of a camera.

 I will analyze the specifications of the image, so you can go comparing:

-- Brand: This depends on your personal taste, it is like Apple and Windows, you will find defenders of Canon, Nikon, Sony, etc. who would shake the hand with which they hold the camera for their brand.
+- Brand: This depends on your taste.
+It is like Apple and Windows.
+You will find defenders of Canon, Nikon, Sony, etc., who would shake the hand with which they hold the camera for their brand.
 My recommendation is that if they use a specific brand in your circle, you may want to be one more, so you can exchange lenses and accessories when you go out to photograph.

-- EF-S -> This type of lens will only be used for APS-C cameras (in which the sensor is smaller than in Full Frame ), at the moment this is not important if you are starting, so this kit is a good one option.
+- EF-S -> This type of lens will only be used for APS-C cameras (in which the sensor is smaller than in Full Frame ).
+At the moment, this is not important if you are starting, so this kit is a good option.

-- 18-55mm -> It is a great focal range , you have 18mm which is a good angle for landscape and 55mm for portraits and more distant subjects.
+- 18-55mm -> It is a great focal range.
+You have 18mm, a right angle for landscape, and 55mm for portraits and more distant subjects.

-- IS -> Lens with stabilizer, it will be of great help when you use the 55mm, it eliminates the vibrations generated by bad support.
-Within the normal of course, do not think that your photo will be stabilized if you run.
+- IS -> Lens with stabilizer, it will be of great help when you use the 55mm.
+It eliminates the vibrations generated by bad support.
+Of course, within the normal, do not think that your photo will be stabilized if you run.

-- Continuous AF -> Continuous autofocus in videos, this option is very useful, the camera will continue to focus on the subject while recording.
-In photography mode you have the AI SERVO mode available
+- Continuous AF -> Continuous autofocus in videos.
+This option is advantageous.
+The camera will continue to focus on the subject while recording.
+In photography mode, you have the AI SERVO mode available.

 - Optical Image Stabilization -> Stabilized lens .

-- Optical sensor resolution -> 18 megapixels, this part is important too, it indicates the megapixels of the camera.
-At 18 you really have plenty to get started.
+- Optical sensor resolution -> 18 megapixels; this part is essential too.
+It indicates the megapixels of the camera.
+At 18, you have plenty to get started.

 - Shutter speed max. -> 0.00025 seconds is the maximum shutter speed at which the shutter opens and closes, great for action photography.

-- In this section, the important thing is the video capture resolution , 1080p Full HD is currently the best option, do not be obsessed with the 4k fashion, surely you do not have a monitor that reproduces it or a computer capable of moving such heavy files.
-Believe me 1080p on this type of camera is excellent quality.
+- In this section, the important thing is the video capture resolution.
+1080p Full HD is currently the best option, do not be obsessed with the 4k fashion.
+Indeed you do not have a monitor that reproduces it or a computer capable of moving such heavy files.
+1080p on this type of camera is of excellent quality.

-- Flash modes -> Automatic, manual with red-eye reduction included; the flash will fire only when you think the scene needs it, or you can activate it yourself.
+- Flash modes -> Automatic, manual with red-eye reduction included; the flash will fire only when you think the scene needs it or activate it yourself.

-Another important factor to take into account is the file format that the SLR camera will provide, in this case:
+Another vital factor to take into account is the file format that the SLR camera will provide, in this case:

-- It is important to check if the camera records audio , although the quality is not very good, when we start it is an aspect to take into account.
-These types of built-in microphones are used as a ‘guide’ to synchronize the audio from an external microphone with that of the camera or the image with the sound.
+- It is essential to check if the camera records audio.
+Although the quality is not very good when we start, it is an aspect to consider.
+These built-in microphones are used as a ‘guide’ to synchronize the audio from an external microphone with that of the camera or the sound’s image.

 - Autofocus refers to the lens.

-- Buying a body and lens kit is a good option if you start from scratch, if not, the lenses that come with the kits tend to go small in a very short time.
-I will prepare a post on alternative objectives to those of the kit, even if you make a greater outlay it will be worth it or think about fixed objectives .
+Buying a body and lens kit is a good option if you start from scratch.
+If not, the lenses that come with the gears tend to go small in a short time.
+I will prepare a post on alternative objectives to those of the kit.

-- Think about the photography you are going to take, there are kits that include an 18-200mm or 18-105mm that cover more focal range, or a 55-250 in which you will lose angle.
-Although you should know that the sharpness will be affected and it will probably also be less bright, you will have to assess that.
+Think about the photography you are going to take.
+Some kits include an 18-200mm or 18-105mm that cover more focal range, or a 55-250 in which you will lose angle.
+Although you should know that the sharpness will be affected and probably also be less bright, you will have to assess that.

-- If you buy the kit and eventually the lens falls short, you can sell it on second-hand forums, there are many people looking for this type of lens and they sell quite well.
+If you buy the kit and eventually the lens falls short, you can sell it on second-hand forums, many people are looking for this type of lens, and they sell quite well.